liolin/PicoHS/README.md

 ```

 ### Raspberry Pi Pico 2040
-To build the application for the Raspberry Pi Pico 2040 run the following commands:
+To build the application for the Raspberry Pi Pico 2040, execute the following commands:
 ```sh
 cmake -B build
 cmake --build build
 ```

 ### Raspberry Pi Pico 2040 W
-To build the application for the Raspberry Pi Pico W run the following commands:
+To build the application for the Raspberry Pi Pico W, execute the following commands:
 ```sh
 cmake -B build -DPICO_BOARD=pico_w -DWIFI_SSID="Your Network" -DWIFI_PASSWORD="Your Password"
 cmake --build build
 ```

+The options `-DWIFI_*` can be omitted if you do not intend to use WiFi.

 ### Raspberry Pi Pico 2350
-To build the application for the Raspberry Pi Pico 2350 run the following commands:
+To build the application for the Raspberry Pi Pico 2350, execute the following commands:
 ```sh
 cmake -B build -DPICO_PLATFORM=rp2350 cmake --build build